 App State Online is committed to make sure you don't miss out on any opportunities to save.

-For other scholarship opportunities, visit Student Resources
+For scholarship opportunities, visit Student Resources.

 A few other items may be necessary to fulfill your degree requirements.
 Most important is a dependable, easily accessible computer.
 Other costs you might incur include: